-They switched our apartment in Paris from the one we had the video of…so we were heading into the unknown.
-But the place is cute as pie, a little bigger than the other one, but still pretty tiny.
-I like to call it a pre-war apartment as in pre-every war that ever happened.
-It was built in a time when people were still very, very tiny, or when no one was allowed to be taller than Napolean.
-But as teeny as it is, it has a washer/dryer and a dishwasher, 2 things they simply cannot figure out how to get into pre-WWII apartments in New York.
-They CAN.NOT figure it out…they just can’t.
+As sad as we were to leave Provence, we were very excited to head back to Paris.
+They switched our apartment from the one we had a video of-so we headed into the unknown.
+This new place is a smidge bigger than the other one, but still delightfully tiny.
+We call it the pre-war apartment, as in pre-every war that’s ever happened.
+As teeny as it is, it still has a washer/dryer AND a dishwasher.
+These are the two things they cannot figure out how to get into pre-WWII apartments in New York.
+They CAN.NOT.FIGURE.IT.OUT.
+They just can’t.

-Meanwhile, we spent the day moving in, then popped out to explore our neighborhood and realized we live off this adorable, pedestrian only street named Montorguiel.
-It’s full of fruit stands and brasseries, fromageries and boulangeries, chocolate shops and poisonneries, pharmacies and a StarBucks (sigh-they just can’t seem to leave well enough alone can they?).
+After we unpacked, we popped out to explore our neighborhood and found we live off an adorable, pedestrian only street.
+It’s full of brasseries & fromageries, boulangeries and poisonneries, pharmacies and a StarBucks (they can’t leave well enough alone can they?).

-But best of all…at the very end of this rainbow lies a fantastic French playground (in the shadow of a large Cathedral), full of darling little French children that I can actually converse with in French because my French is at the level of a 4 year old.
-This is my first French conversation with a 4 year old:
+At the very end of this rainbow lies a fantastic French playground in the shadow of a large Cathedral.
+It’s full of darling French children I can converse with in their native tongue because my French is at the level of a four year old.

-At which point the boy burst out in laughter and ran off to meet Madeline and buy himself a new Hermes scarf.
+At which point the boy burst into laughter, ran off to meet Madeline and bought himself a new Hermes scarf.